m2osw/snaplogger/README.md

     ${locale:timezone}          timezone name
     ${locale:timezone_offset}   timezone as +hhmm or -hhmm

-The library supports an advance way of formatting messages using variables as in:
+The library supports an advanced way of formatting messages using variables as in:

     ${time}

 The variable name can be followed by a colon and a parameter.
-Many parameter can be assigned a value.
+Many parameters can be assigned a value.
 We offer three types of parameters.
 Direct parameters which transform what the variable returns.
-For example, the `${time:hour}` outputs the hour of the time.
-Actual parameters, such as the `padding` parameter.
+For example, the `${time:hour}` outputs the hour of the message timestamp.
+Actual parameters, such as the `align` parameter.
 This one takes a value which is one of those three words: "left", "center", or "right".
-That padding value is held in the formatter until we are done or another `padding=...` happens.
+That alignment is held in the formatter until we are done or another `align=...` happens.
 Finally, we have the parameters that represent functions.
 Those further format the input data.
 For example, you can write the PID in your logs.
 You may want to pad the PID with zeroes as in:

     ${pid:padding='0':align=right:exact-width=5}

-This way the output of the PID will always look like it is 5 characters.
+This way the output of the PID will always look like it is 5 digits.

 Formats are extensible.
-We use the follwogin macro for that purpose:
+We use the following macro for that purpose:

     DEFINE_LOGGER_VARIABLE(date)
     {
         ...the process_value() function...
     }

-Parameters make use of the following macro
+Parameters make use of the following macro:

     DECLARE_FUNCTION(padding)
     {